Out of the Easy

-Parents need to know that much of the action in Out of the Easy centers around a New Orleans brothel, and it's just as gritty as you might expect.
+Parents need to know that much of the action in Out of the Easy centers on a New Orleans brothel, and it's just as gritty as you might expect.
 But this is still a very good choice for mature teens who can handle the bawdy backdrop.
-The fiercely independent, gun-toting teen heroine finds her own way amid hustlers, prostitutes, and thugs, struggling to free herself from the influence of her scheming mother.
+The fiercely independent, gun-toting teen girl hero finds her own way amid hustlers, sex workers, and thugs, struggling to free herself from the influence of her scheming mother.
 There are abundant references to broken bed frames at the brothel and well-to-do men who sneak off to pay for sex.

 The mature content of OUT OF THE EASY will make it a tough sell for some families, but it's worth taking a chance.
 Ruta Sepetys -- whose excellent debut novel, Between Shades of Gray, was also set against a brutal backdrop -- again delivers a richly rewarding story.
-Her heroine is feisty and frustrated, struggling to keep her estranged, malevolent mother from sinking her.
+Her hero is strong-willed and frustrated, struggling to keep her estranged, malevolent mother from sinking her.

 The plot occasionally veers toward melodrama, but Sepetys' strong, fresh writing keeps it anchored.
 A fairly large chunk of the story, set in the 1950s, takes place among the women in the brothel.
-Sepetys presents them with compassion -- there's no discussion of how or why women become prostitutes, and the only moral judgment is Josie's disdain for the johns and the work the women do, despite her fondness for Willie and many of her "nieces."
-The book's website (see Other Resources) includes a discussion guide.
+Sepetys presents them with compassion -- there's no discussion of how or why women become sex workers, and the only moral judgment is Josie's disdain for the johns and the work the women do, despite her fondness for Willie and many of her "nieces."
+The book's website includes a discussion guide.

-Families can talk about how Josie feels sullied by her mother's behavior.
+Families can talk about how Josie feels sullied by her mother's behavior in Out of the Easy.
 She feels that no matter what she does, she'll always be judged as her mother's daughter.
 Are today's teens just as harsh when it comes to family background?